Towards the Peace on Earth

 New South Africa and the Friends Around Her: A collection of poetry that offers a unique perspective from a unique man who lived a life like no other.
 Jim was the son of Sir Abe Bailey, an English gold and land baron in South Africa.
 This collection of Jim Bailey’s poetry is a crucial perspective that awakens the reader to the thrilling abundance of Southern Africa and all the friends around her.
 Compassion and love exists, is lived and experienced.

 Airborne to Africa: A life lived in Africa to the pace of African Independence, the posthumous collection of the poems that described Jim Bailey’s love for Africa – the history, mystery and beauty, accompanied by photographs from Struan Douglas in Africa.

 Shadows of Justice by Graham Michael Lesch : This is a biography, and a ‘history from the other side.’
 It is an education into South Africa’s fascist.
 The author spent more than 27 years in more than 12 jails and through his great changes in life preserved a humorous way of telling his story.
 He asked, what was the struggle all about?
 The author was dyslexic and learnt to read after shock treatment. read more

-Struan is currently working on Holy Hoerikwaggo : A Cape Town Story and the Story of South African Jazz Volume Two
+Struan is currently working on Holy Hoer!kwaggo : Corresponding Correspondences from Cape Town and the Story of South African Jazz Volume Two